jorgeribeiro/personal-page-hugo-academic/content/pt/home/posts.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "Recent Posts"
+title = "Posts"
-subtitle = "Just thoughts and stuff"
+subtitle = "Pensamentos e tutoriais"

 # Number of recent posts to list.
 count = 3